AlexJReid/blog/content/posts/dynamodb-complex-queries-2/index.md

 ### AP6: Paginate through comments

+Run any of the above queries with `Limit` set to `20`.
+Use `LastEvaluatedKey` returned by DynamoDB to paginate through results by passing it as `ExclusiveStartKey` in the next query request.

-This requirement will be covered in the next post.
+Pagination support for `AP3` is slightly more complicated and will be covered in the next post.

 ## Query planning